April 29, 2020

 - Power of music – Many studies have shown that music therapy can decrease pain and stress and improve mood.
 The so-called “Mozart Effect” signifies the effect of music on a person’s health and well-being.
 Playing an instrument, singing, and just listening to them will calm the nerves and instill positive thoughts.

 - Yoga – Yoga focuses on bringing harmony between your mind and body.
 From stretching exercises to meditation, Yoga covers a wide gamut of activities for the body and mind.
 There are a lot of online videos for beginners to get you started when the Yoga studios are still shut.

-- Meditation - Walking meditation or meditation in motion, is a mindful walking when you are aware of each breath and step.
+- Meditation – Walking meditation, or meditation in motion, is mindful walking when you are aware of each breath and step.
 It combines physical exercise with meditation and helps one focus on the present and combat negative feelings.
 Besides, you get the health benefit of adding extra steps to your routine.

 - Reading/Writing – Reading inspirational quotes or motivational stories is another way to sustain positivity.
 Jotting down your thoughts/feelings also helps to reflect on yourself and on ways to improve interpersonal skills.